knbz/security-advisor/custom.md

   ```
   {: codeblock}

-3. Get your IAM token.
+3. Get your Identity and Access Management (IAM) token.
 The token is used in the `--header` of each API request.

+ ***IAM token needs to be regenerated if it expires (default every 60 min).
+SHould include code snippet for cron job or other means to auto regerate token.***

   ```
   ibmcloud iam oauth-tokens
   ```
   {: codeblock}

+  IAM tokens expire every 60 minutes.
+To learn how to [get a new token automatically](/docs/iam/apikey_iamtoken.html#iamtoken_from_apikey) by using an API key.
+  {: tip}

 </br>

-### Adding and monitoring findings
+### Importing findings and KRIs
 {: #custom-adding}

 1. Register a new type of Finding by creating a note.
 To create the note, use the [Findings API](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Notes/createNote).
 Be sure that you choose a unique provider ID to identify your custom tool.
 If you're automating the process by using a service ID you can use the service ID as your provider ID.